Canon M5 vs Sony RX100 V

-The Canon EOS M5 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in September 2016 and October 2016.
+The Canon EOS M5 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were revealed to the public, respectively, in September 2016 and October 2016.
 The M5 is a mirrorless interchangeable lens camera, while the RX100 V is a fixed lens compact.
-The cameras are based on an APS-C (M5) and an one-inch sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
+The cameras are based on an APS-C (M5) and an one-inch (RX100 V) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 20 MP.

-The physical size and weight of the Canon M5 and the Sony RX100 V are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Canon M5 and the Sony RX100 V is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M5 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (43 percent) than the Canon M5.
 In this context, it is worth noting that neither the M5 nor the RX100 V are weather-sealed.